 Nevill has gone into training camp stating that he was just planning to “Go in aggressive… to show off to the staff & team that (he) is an asset.”

-Currently the Pacers have 18 players on their roster, 12 of those contracted from last season.
-NBA teams are allowed to sign up to 15 players, so Nevill has 10 days to to Pacers ccoach Frank Vogel he is better than Blake Ahern, Sam Young, Lance Stephenson, Sundiata Gaines and Ben Hansborough, the remaining players in the Pacers camp without current contracts.
+Currently, the Pacers have 18 players on their roster, 12 of those contracted from last season.
+NBA teams are allowed to sign up to 15 players, so Nevill has 10 days to Pacers coach Frank Vogel he is better than Blake Ahern, Sam Young, Lance Stephenson, Sundiata Gaines and Ben Hansborough, the remaining players in the Pacers camp without current contracts.

 All five have impressive basketball resumes and it will be no easy task to beat any of them out of a roster.
 Whether its Lance Stephenson who is New York State’s all-time leading scorer in high school basketball or someone like Ben Hansborough who has the advantage of his brother Tyler already being part of the Pacers roster and sure to be an influence on the coaches decision.